Sndpred/FPL_League_Tracker/README.md

 The application is designed to track and visualize data for a private Fantasy Premier League (FPL) competition.
 The project automates the entire process, from fetching the latest FPL data to updating a public-facing website with league standings and gameweek winners.

-This application is built for FPL private leagues and provides a central hub for members to view updated standings and key information without manually checking the FPL website.
+This application is designed for FPL private leagues and serves as a central hub, allowing members to view updated standings and key information without needing to check the FPL website.

 **Features**

 - **Automated Data Pipeline**: A scheduled set of Python scripts fetches raw league data from the official FPL API, processes it, and loads it into a PostgreSQL database.
 - **Dynamic Leaderboards**: The web interface displays real-time standings for both Classic and Head-to-Head leagues, with data pulled directly from the database.
-- **Gameweek Winners**: The application automatically identifies the top-scoring manager each gameweek and displays them on the site.
+- **Gameweek Winners**: The application automatically identifies the top-scoring managers each gameweek and displays them on the site.
 A pop-up congratulates the latest winner.
 - **Live Countdown Timer**: A live countdown shows the time remaining until the next FPL deadline, keeping managers on track.
 - **Technology Stack**: Built using a modern and efficient stack:
     - **Backend**: Python, Flask